SrikarRavella/Navigating-The-Financial-Markets-ML-Powered-Stock-Trading-and-Portfolio-Management/README.md

 ## Overview

-This GitHub repository contains a Python implementation of an algorithmic trading strategy for navigating financial markets.
+It is an Python implementation of an algorithmic trading strategy for navigating financial markets.
 The strategy utilizes machine learning, specifically TensorFlow, to make trading decisions based on a combination of Exponential Moving Averages (EMA) and Standard Deviation indicators.

 The project is structured into modular blocks, each serving a specific purpose in the trading pipeline: